-CHARACTERISTIC/ FUNCTION DESCRIPTION Anti-Wrinkle/ Crease- Resistant CANADA CONTROL OF THE This fabric is resistant to wrinkling and creasing and thus retains its original shape.
-Far Infra-red MANNAMO CAREFEE ALL DO CERTIFICATION OF THE PARTY OF THE This fabric emits far infra-red rays which cause capillaries to dilate and increase blood flow and this increased flow is believed to flush away toxins and lactic acids which can cause stiffness and discomfort.
-Anti-Mosquito (E) This fabric keeps away mosquitos and other insects.
-Dust, Oil and Stain Resistant INSERN SERN This fabrics acts against or opposes the absorption of dust, oil and stain thus allowing for such fabric to be cleaned easily.
-Recycled (A) This environmentally-friendly fabric is made from recycled materials and paves the way for a cleaner and better environment.
-Stretchable W7.87 This fabric has strong elasticity and non-shrinking properties to allow greater ease of movement and to produce tight-fitting effect.
+CHARACTERISTIC/ FUNCTION DESCRIPTION Anti-Wrinkle/ Crease-Resistant AND SPENSION REPORTS OF THE PROPERTY OF THE PR This fabric is resistant to wrinkling and creasing and thus retains its original shape.
+Far Infra-red or was stronger at the stronge This fabric emits far infra-red rays which cause capillaries to dilate and increase blood flow and this increased flow is believed to flush away toxins and lactic acids which can cause stiffness and discomfort.
+Anti-Mosquito This fabric keeps away mosquitos and other insects.
+Dust, Oil and Stain Resistant BEN GRANTER BENDEN BEND This fabrics acts against or opposes the absorption of dust, oil and stain thus allowing for such fabric to be cleaned easily.
+Recycled (4) This environmentally-friendly fabric is made from recycled materials and paves the way for a cleaner and better environment.
+Stretchable ## 67:87 This fabric has strong elasticity and non-shrinking properties to allow greater ease of movement and to produce tight-fitting effect.